Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ellular} communication networks are continuously evolving to keep up with the escalating demands of the newly emerging wireless data services and maintain seamless connectivity.
-To accommodate future data growth, the use of ultra-high-frequency bands such as the millimeter wave (mmWave) band has recently attracted considerable interest in the research community \cite{sheemar2022hybrid_thesis,wang2018millimeter}.
-In contrast to the radio frequency (RF) and microwave bands, mmWave offers a $200$ greater spectrum.
-However, mmWave communication systems suffer from severe propagation losses, tackled with a massive number of antennas, which due to shorter wavelength, can be packed in a tiny area.
+\IEEEPARstart{C}{ellular} communication networks are in a perpetual state of evolution, driven by the escalating demands of emerging wireless data services and the need to maintain uninterrupted connectivity.
+To accommodate the anticipated surge in data volume, the research community has recently shown significant interest in employing ultra-high-frequency bands, notably the millimeter wave (mmWave) band \cite{wang2018millimeter}.
+In comparison to traditional radio frequency (RF) and microwave bands, the mmWave band provides approximately 200 times greater spectrum.
+However, mmWave communication systems encounter substantial propagation losses, which are mitigated by employing a substantial number of antennas that can be densely packed due to the shorter wavelength.

-In parallel to the development of mmWave half duplex (HD) systems has been the progression of full duplex (FD) technology which enables the devices to simultaneously transmit and receive in the same frequency band, which theoretically doubles the spectral efficiency.
-Beyond that, FD can be beneficial to improve security, enable advanced joint communication and sensing, reduce end-to-end delays, and enable more flexible utilization of the vast mmWave spectrum \cite{barneto2021full}.
-However, FD systems suffer from self-interference (SI), which can be $90-100$ dB higher than the received signal power.
+In parallel to the development of mmWave half duplex (HD) systems has been the progression of full duplex (FD) technology which enables simultaneous transmission and reception in the same frequency band, which theoretically doubles the spectral efficiency.
+However, FD systems suffer from self-interference (SI), which can be $90-120$ dB higher than the received signal power.
 Advanced SI cancellation (SIC) techniques are crucial to mitigate the SI power and make FD feasible.
-Although the promising two-fold gain of the ideal FD systems in the spectrum efficiency is very much desirable, in practice, the maximum achievable SIC levels depend on the non-ideal hardware, including power amplifiers (PAs), analog-to-digital-converters (ADCs), digital-to-analog-converters, mixers and low noise PAs.
-The overall effect of the non-ideal hardware in the transmit and receive RF chains can be captured with the well-established limited dynamic range (LDR) noise model \cite{cirik2015weighted,day2012full}, which allows to investigate the effective achievable gains in a practical FD systems.
+Among the techniques being explored for SI management in FD systems, beamforming has exhibited significant potential.
+Beamforming can be categorized as either fully digital or hybrid beamforming (HYBF).
+The former necessitates an equal number of radio frequency (RF) chains and antennas, processing the signal in the baseband.
+On the other hand, the latter requires only a limited number of RF chains and employs lower-dimensional digital processing alongside higher-dimensional analog processing.
+The implementation of such a solution is highly desirable, as it enables the deployment of cost-effective mmWave FD transceivers \cite{roberts2021millimeter_survey}.